On progressive sharpening, flat minima and generalisation: Flat minima and generalisation

-It was observed in \cite{granziol} that when training with the cross-entropy cost, networks trained with weight decay generalised better than those trained without, despite converging to sharper minima.
+\textbf{Cross-entropy and weight decay:} It was observed in \cite{granziol} that when training with the cross-entropy cost, networks trained with weight decay generalised better than those trained without, despite converging to sharper minima.
 We confirm this observation in Figure \ref{fig:weightdecay}.
-This phenomenon is easily understood through our theory.
+Using Ansatz \ref{ansatz} and Theorem \ref{thm:generalisationbound}, we are able to provide a new explanation for this fact.
 For the cross-entropy cost, both terms $D^2\gamma_Y$ and $D\gamma_Y$ appearing in the Hessian (Equation \eqref{eq:hessian}) vanish at infinity in parameter space.
-By preventing convergence of the parameter vector to infinity in parameter space, weight-decay encourages convergence to a sharper minimum than would otherwise be the case.
-However, since the Frobenius norm of a matix is an upper bound on the spectral norm, weight decay also implicitly regularises the Jacobian of the model, leading to better generalisation by Theorem \ref{thm:generalisationbound}.
+By preventing convergence of the parameter vector to infinity in parameter space, weight-decay therefore encourages convergence to a sharper minimum than would otherwise be the case.
+However, since the Frobenius norm of a matrix is an upper bound on the spectral norm, weight decay also implicitly regularises the Jacobian of the model, leading to better generalisation by Theorem \ref{thm:generalisationbound}.

 Since training with weight decay is the norm in practice, and since any correlations between \emph{vanishing} Hessian and generalisation will likely be unreliable, we used weight decay in all of what follows.